MaterBater/issues/.github/ISSUE_TEMPLATE/feature.md

 ---

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen, and where you want the feature to be implemented (client, website etc).

 **Why you think it would be good**
 Why you think this should be implemented